 - Pocket springs come in a variety of tensions and can even be used side by side for split tension mattresses.
 This is impossible in an open coil mattress.

-We often get asked about orthopedic mattresses, especially for bad backs which we have a detailed post on here.
-Orthopedic mattresses are synonymous with bad backs, back aches and chiropractors advising you need firm support.
+We often get asked about orthopaedic mattresses, especially for bad backs which we have a detailed post on here.
+Orthopaedic mattresses are synonymous with bad backs, backaches and chiropractors advising you need firm support.
 We have debunked this advice and recently the BCA British Chiropractors Association has followed suit advising against super firm mattresses.

-An orthopedic mattress is any spring unit which uses a 1.94mm 12 gauge spring.
+An orthopaedic mattress is any spring unit which uses a 1.94mm 12 gauge spring.
 This is an incredibly firm and hard spring, which is how you get that uber firm feel.
-A number of orthopedic mattresses are actually caged sprung mattresses.
-This may shock you given the price of orthopedic mattresses, but cage sprung construction methods allow for a super firm spring unit.
+A number of orthopaedic mattresses are actually caged sprung mattresses.
+This may shock you given the price of orthopaedic mattresses, but cage sprung construction methods allow for a super firm spring unit.
 Whereas pocket springs are more forgiving than the cage sprung, the 1.94mm 12 gauge spring takes no prisoners!

 This really isn’t a benefit though it means you’re stuck with a very inflexible mattress.